miguelangelo78/Universal-Web-Scraper/README.md

 String targets = "{'title':'head > title', 'content':'.thing'}"; // These css selectors point to which elements to scrape

-Scraper result = new Scraper(url, Scraper.Method.GET, targets); // Scrape the data
+WebScraper result = new WebScraper(url, Method.GET, targets); // Scrape the data

 result.print(); // Print 100% of data